igamov/filament-media-gallery/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please email author@domain.com instead of using the issue tracker.
+If you discover any security related issues, please email dev@igamov.ru instead of using the issue tracker.